 The change to APFS also enables the addition of file attributes within the same environment.
 You won’t need to separate the files and the file attributes like in HFS.
 When you’re in a disk with a lot of data, you can go from milliseconds to nanoseconds, and that, makes a big difference in the grand scheme of things.
 Suddenly, key features such as massive searches and so on are more responsive and thus, make the whole system faster and more responsive.

-APFS also supports advance encryption methods (AES-XTS and AES-OBC) based on hardware and not only software.
+APFS also supports advance encryption methods outside of filevault (AES-XTS and AES-OBC) based on hardware and not only software.
 So again, performance gains right there.

 So all in all, many other features are already or will be available for new MacOS releases, but as Apple put it on the developer site: